PMET-public/module-data-install/README.md

 **apply\_to** - Optional.
 Defaults to 0.
 Accepted values 2= Apply to Visitors, 1= Apply to Registered Users, 0= Both Visitors and Registered

-**conditions_serialized** - Optional (but if you dont put anything in, then really whats the point?) - This is taken from the database magento_customersegment_segment.conditions_serialized column.
+**conditions_serialized** - Optional (but if you don't put anything in, then really whats the point?) - This is taken from the database magento_customersegment_segment.conditions_serialized column.
 Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers like product and customer attributes.
-ID values for Region and Country should remain in place as they should be consistant across installations.
+ID values for Region and Country should remain in place as they should be consistent across installations.

 ### Customers